Imiquimod, Fluorouracil, or Observation in Treating Patients with High-Grade Anal Squamous Skin Lesions Who Are HIV-Positive

 ARM A: Patients apply imiquimod intra-anally once daily (QD) for 16 weeks.
 Perianal disease is also treated if present.

 ARM B: Patients apply fluorouracil intra-anally twice daily (BID) on days 1-5.
-Treatment repeats every 2 weeks for 8 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 2 weeks for 8 cycles in the absence of disease progression or unacceptable toxicity.
 Perianal disease is also treated if present.

 ARM C: Patients receive no treatment.
 Patients who still have HSIL at week 20 and who agree to randomization may cross-over to Arm A or B.